-Since the 2008 3GIRM proceeding, the Board, stakeholders and distributors have implemented important steps to improve the efficacy and efficiency of the regulatory process.
-These include the development of detailed Ontario distributor data, (previously, U.S. data were used to inform the selection of the productivity factor).
+Since the 2008 '3GIRM' proceeding, the Board, stakeholders and distributors have implemented important steps to improve the efficacy and efficiency of the regulatory process.
+These include the development of detailed Ontario distributor data (previously, U.S. data were used to inform the selection of the productivity factor).
 The process has required a massive data development effort.
 The use of Ontario data is even more important now as Ontario's electricity policies (in particular, the implementation of FIT programs) diverge from those in the U.S. The data assembled through the Board's current process also permits total cost benchmarking, rather than benchmarking based on OM&A data, as was the case in the 2008 proceeding.
-There has been further development of an industry specific price index and the provision of multiple rate-setting options to distributors.
+There has been further development price indexes and the provision of multiple rate-setting options to distributors.

-The present report focuses primarily on the methodology and empirical work in support of 4GIRM, and on the empirical analyses conducted by the Pacific Economics Group (PEG).
+The present report focuses primarily on the methodology and empirical work in support of 4GIRM, on the empirical analyses conducted by the Pacific Economics Group (PEG), as well as on the Draft Report of the Board, September 6, 2013.